koltyakov/sppull/README.md

 Node.js module for downloading files from SharePoint document libraries.

+## New in version 2.2.0

+Files streaming download:
+- Download files of any supported size
+- Effective memmory consumption while fetching large files

 ## New in version 2.1.0

 Performance in SPO and HTTPS environments is improved.
 Download on multiple objects is x2 faster now!